duncanmcclean/simple-commerce/docs/gateways.md

 ## Build a gateway

-If you need to use a gateway that's not provided, you can build it yourself.
-The first thing you'll need to do is create a class, for example in `App\Gateways` called `SuperCoolGateway`.
+Sometimes you'll want to use a gateway that Simple Commerce doesn't provide out of the box.
+In that case, you'll need to make your own gateway.

-You'll want that class to implement Simple Commerce's `Gateway` interface which defines all the required method for a gateway.
-A boilerplate gateway class looks something like this:
+1. Create a gateway from a stub, you can copy over the stub by running `php please make:gateway {gateway name}`.
+The gateway will be created in your `App\Gateways` folder.

 ```
 <?php